-At this moment, the features of metric and the metric construction separate the present model from Kaluza-Klein theory.
-In Kaluza-Klein theory, 5D metric is given as an ``ansatz", but in the present model, 5D metric is obtained by dragging the space-time and applying the shearing-like deformation to the 5D manifold.
-Also, the source of the deformation is said to be particle-threads of charged objects, giving us a picture that flowing particle-threads trailing the surrounding 5D manifold.
-Furthermore, although the two expressions of the 5D metric in Equation (\ref{deformed 5D metric}) look similar to Kaluza-Klein metric and Kaluza's original metric respectively, the decomposed parts of the 5D metric are different.
-The former expression in Equation (\ref{deformed 5D metric}) has the electromagnetic 4-potential defined on the deformed space-time unlike Kaluza-Klein metric that employs electromagnetic 4-potential defined on the undeformed space-time.
-Also, the space-time metric for the latter expression in Equation (\ref{deformed 5D metric}) is \(\tilde{g}_{ab}\) instead of \(g_{ab}\) used in Kaluza's original metric.
+At this moment, the features of metric and the metric construction separate the present model from Kaluza–Klein theory.
+In Kaluza–Klein theory, 5D metric is given as an `ansatz', but in the present model, 5D metric is obtained by dragging the space-time and applying the shearing-like deformation to the 5D manifold.
+Also, the source of the deformation is said to be particle-threads of charged objects, giving us a picture that flowing particle-threads trail the surrounding 5D manifold.
+Furthermore, although the two expressions of the 5D metric in equation (\ref{deformed 5D metric}) look similar to Kaluza–Klein metric and Kaluza's original metric, respectively, the decomposed parts of the 5D metric are different.
+The former expression in equation (\ref{deformed 5D metric}) has the electromagnetic 4-potential defined on the deformed space-time unlike Kaluza–Klein metric that employs electromagnetic 4-potential defined on the undeformed space-time.
+Also, the space-time metric for the latter expression in equation (\ref{deformed 5D metric}) is \(\tilde{g}_{ab}\) instead of \(g_{ab}\) used in Kaluza's original metric.
 All these differences come from the embedding of the space-time.
-Since all the physical quantities are defined in the deformed manifold, we will use the latter expression of Equation (\ref{deformed 5D metric}) except the cases where it is needed to distinguish the effect of electromagnetic field and the effect of matter without electromagnetic field separately.
+Since all the physical quantities are defined in the deformed manifold, we will use the latter expression of equation (\ref{deformed 5D metric}) except the cases where it is needed to distinguish the effect of electromagnetic field and the effect of matter without electromagnetic field separately.

 By taking inverse of \(\tilde{g}_{\alpha \beta}\), the inverse metric tensor of the deformed 5D manifold becomes